 Last of His Kind: The last wizard in existence was trying to kill the Source, who just happened to be Cole.
 Clearly subverted.
-Not only was that little guy not the last wizard, he was trying to become the Source.
+Not only was that little guy not the last wizard (though he may not have known this at the time), he was trying to become the Source.

 Last-Second Word Swap: In "Chick Flick", Piper drinks a potion and then proclaims "Ugh, it tastes like ass...phalt."

 Latin Lover: One gets conjured up as a birthday present for Piper in "Prince Charmed".

 Lawful Stupid: In the show's mythology, this is how our world would be if there wasn't some evil in it to balance things out.